llm-on-gke/vllm-inference/README.md

 Continuous batching of incoming requests

 Optimized CUDA kernels
+vLLM has been used in Vertex AI Model Garden to deploy some Opensource LLM models

 ## Opensource Models supported:
 Llama2, Mistril, Falcon, see full list in https://docs.vllm.ai/en/latest/models/supported_models.html

 ## GKE Cluster and Nodepools
 See the create-cluster.sh

 Currently, tested in GKE 1.26, up to GKE1.27.5.GKE.200 only, issues to test with some of latest versions.
 If you experience errors in logs:
 Can not find Nvidia driver, cuda initialization error.
 Then consider to switch to different GKE version may help resove the isssues